Separatist movements of India: Causes

 While the causes of the many insurgencies are varied, they can usually be explained by a few broad problems.
 Mainly, lack of development and democratic initiatives by the elected government and land, especially forest mismanagement.
 Also a lack of a consolidated unifying identity lead to exploitation of caste, ethnic, language or religious barriers.
 The counterinsurgency measures taken by the government have also often backfired leading to a mistrust in the state.

-The lack of industrial initiatives and the half-hearted implementation of land reforms by the elected government has yielded negative results.
-The people feel alienated and excluded which often leads to anger and resentment.
-In addition, local elites often engage in exploiting, harassing and even torturing the tribal populations.
-The insurgent group often take up the role of the government by providing housing, medical assistance, etc. The Naxalites also provide a monthly salary and uniform for recruits (money that has been collected by companies operating on Naxal areas.)
-As a result, they have become popular amongst the unemployed youths.

-According to an ex-Naxalite who was interviewed by the Economic TimesThe MCC (Maoist Communist Centre) received funds in the form of levy, donations or grains and part of it was spent on the “welfare" of people.
-We opened schools, built dams.
-This gave me the feeling, I was indeed working for the people.This is why the Naxalite and other insurgent groups are popular among the Dalit and Adivasi communities who are said to be socially, politically and economically marginalized.

 In Kashmir, democratic development was limited until the late 1970s and by 1988 many of the democratic reforms provided by the Indian government had been reversed and non-violent channels for expressing discontent were limited and caused a dramatic increase in support for insurgents advocating violent secession from India.
 In 1987, elections in Jammu Kashmir which have been widely perceived to be rigged caused mass civil unrests and demonstrations.

 Religious or ethnic differences have also played a role in amplifying the insurgent movements.
 For example, after the Soviet withdrawal from Afghanistan, many Islamic "Jihad" fighters (Mujahideen) had entered the Kashmir valley and several new militant groups with radical Islamic views emerged.
 Militant groups like Hizbul mujahideen and Lashkar-e-Taiba asserted that struggle of Kashmir will continue till an Islamic Caliphate is achieved in Kashmir.
 Murder of Kashmiri Hindus, intellectuals, Pro-Indian politicians and activists were described necessary to get rid of un-Islamic elements.
 In Assam, tension exist between the native indigenous Assamese people and immigration from Bangladesh.
 The ULFA has attacked Hindi-speaking migrant workers.
 MULTA on the other hand seeks to establish an Islamic state in India via jihadist struggle of Muslims of both indigenous and migrant origin.